Parameter-related strong convergence rates of Euler-type methods for time-changed stochastic differential equations: Introduction

 \section{Introduction}

 Stochastic differential equations (SDEs) driven by time-changed Brownian motion have emerged as a powerful mathematical framework for modeling anomalous diffusion phenomena across diverse scientific disciplines.
 These models have found widespread applications in physics \cite{METZLER2001}, mathematical finance \cite{magdziarz2011option}, and biological systems \cite{saxton1997single}, where traditional diffusion models fail to capture the complex temporal patterns observed in experimental data.
-The key feature of time-changed SDEs is the incorporation of subordination processes, wherein a random time change governed by an inverse subordinator introduces memory effects and trapping mechanisms into the system dynamics \cite{kobayashi2011stochastic}.
+The key feature of time-changed SDEs is the presence of subordination processes, wherein a random time change governed by an inverse subordinator introduces memory effects and trapping events into the system dynamics \cite{kobayashi2011stochastic}.
 This non-Markovian structure allows for more realistic modeling of systems exhibiting subdiffusive behavior, characterized by slower-than-normal diffusion rates.
-For a standard It\^o SDE
+For the standard It\^o SDEs